RuleWorld/BNGTutorial/README.md

 # BioNetGen Tutorial

 The files presented here are meant to provide a moderately paced but comprehensive introduction to the syntax and features of the BioNetGen language (BNGL) and modeling software.
-During the workshop, these examples will be used in a hand-on demonstration using the RuleBender interface.
+These examples can be run either using `BNG2.pl` from the command line or using the RuleBender interface.
+We have made a [short video](https://www.youtube.com/watch?v=MWoY5iaC8W0&t=1s) showing how to get started using RuleBender.

 **Click on the link to see the BNGL code.**